azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 Azure Resource Manager helps automate the provisionning of a lot of resources in Azure.

-In this lab, you will create the needed Azure Services for to run CustomerReviews web site and his automatic moderation with Cognitives Services.
+In this lab, you will create the needed assets for to run CustomerReviews web site and his automatic moderation with Cognitives Services.
 You will also add images to populate CustomerReviews site.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create Azure Services for labs 02 and 03
+- Create Azure Services reuired for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery)
-   + storage account
-   + DocumentDb database
-   + Cognitives Services
-   + Application Service
-   + Azure Functions
+   + Storage account, DocumentDb, Cognitives Services,  Application Service, Azure Functions
 - Deploy Web site of CutomerReviews
 - Set images data in storage and Document